 3. ACA Exchanges

-Bringing up the Affordable Care Act (ACA) often prompts an involuntary political reaction, like hitting a kneecap with a mallet.
+Bringing up the Affordable Care Act (ACA, also known as Obamacare) often prompts an involuntary political reaction, like hitting a kneecap with a mallet.
 But love it or hate it, the ACA created health insurance exchanges that offer another option for shopping and comparing health insurance plans.
 On your state’s ACA health insurance marketplaces, you complete an application and then review the quotes available to you.
 To apply for quotes in your state, visit HealthCare.gov.

 One prominent feature of the exchanges is that health insurers cannot deny coverage based on pre-existing conditions.
 For many, that’s excellent news.

 Some Americans also qualify for subsidies based on their income.
-Check your eligibility using the Kaiser Family Foundation’s health care subsidy calculator.
+Check your eligibility and monthly premiums using the Kaiser Family Foundation’s health care subsidy calculator.